bnaolu/rapid-response-team/brand-design-guide.md

 The PDF version of the brand had some outdated and sometimes confusing information.
 To remedy this, the team created new assets and content that better supports the brand.

-- New guidance showing how to use the colors in ways that align with accessibility best practices was added in.
+- New guidance showing [how to use the colors](https://bixal.github.io/brand-guide/color/) in ways that align with accessibility best practices was added in.

 - New guidance on how to use Bixal's 'B' monogram was created as a [template for social posts](https://www.figma.com/file/uSdGkDjy2OVLxlhp1NVzM4/Social-Media-Template?node-id=54%3A190).
 The template was made in Figma and includes a bleed guide with instructions, examples of various social posts, and downloadable frames that people can edit and post.

-A Bixal branded presentation came highly suggested from others at Bixal.
-So our guide includes presentation templates in both Powerpoint and Keynote.
+- A [Bixal branded presentation](https://bixal365.sharepoint.com/:p:/g/EfPTLplrHSZAp8hMvkvS-y4BqfSoUka2Ro9kNV_vMXn_XA) came highly suggested from others at Bixal.
+So our guide includes presentation templates in both Powerpoint and [Keynote](https://bixal365.sharepoint.com/Shared%20Documents/2020%20Rebrand%20Templates/Presentation%20Templates/Bixal_Keynote_Template_2021.key).

-Lastly, an Adobe asset library was created.
+- An [Adobe asset library](https://assets.adobe.com/public/0b60fc60-a474-4b51-40e8-1d5e1b0af038) was created.
 Now, any Bixalers who work in the Adobe Creative Suite can have access to the various brand assets within whatever programs they use.

 ## Results